 If Campus Safety determines that there is immediate danger or a threat to others, they will first notify the president and then the VPHRRM.

 Primary Communication: If the president declares a campus state of emergency, communication* to the campus community will occur in the following ways, initiated simultaneously by those designated below.

-1. Email to all users – sent by the president or by the VPFA if the president is unavailable
+1. Email to all users – sent by the president or by the VHRRM if the president is unavailable

 2. Phone message to the entire campus system (using speaker phone capability wherever feasible) – sent by Campus Safety

 3. Website message on the home page – posted by Director of Website Communications